|Values are valid only on day of printing.|

 1. Koskelo P, Mustajoki P: Altered coproporphyrin-isomer excretion in patients with the Dubin-Johnson syndrome.
 Int J Biochem 1980;12:975-978

 2. Chowdhury JR, Wolkoff AW, Chowdhury NR, et al: Hereditary jaundice and disorders of bilirubin metabolism.
 In Metabolic and Molecular Basis of Inherited Disease, Eighth edition.
-Edited by CR Scriver, AL Beaudet, WS Sly, et al. New York, McGraw-Hill Medical Publishing Division, 2001, pp 3063-3101, Available from URL: www.ommbid.com
+Edited by CR Scriver, AL Beaudet, WS Sly, et al. New York, McGraw-Hill Medical Publishing Division, 2001, pp 3063-3101.
+Available from: www.ommbid.com